wiwaszko-intel/scenescape/docs/user-guide/other-topics/how-to-configure-dlstreamer-video-pipeline.md

 #### Uploading custom models

 You can upload custom models to the Models Volume using the Models page.
-The Models page is accessible in the top menu of the SceneScape UI.
+The Models page is accessible in the top menu of the Intel® SceneScape UI.
 Alternatively, use the instructions in the [How to Manage Files in Volumes](./how-to-manage-files-in-volumes.md) guide to do it from the command line.

 1. Upload the model in OpenVINO IR format with desired precision(s).
 Refer to the instructions in the [`model_installer` documentation](../../../model_installer/src/README.md) on the Models Volume folder structure.
 2. Update the model configuration file or upload a new one so that it includes the newly added model(s).
 See [Model Configuration File Format](model-configuration-file-format.md) for more details on the file format and when/how it should be updated.